lateralblast/bam/README.md

 racadm get iDRAC.IPMILan.Enable Enabled
 ```

-To address this, if the group tag is used, it will assume the older method.
+To address this, if the objectgroup tag is used, it will assume the older method.

 For example an Ansible stanza that would force/use the first method: